How Can I Support Myself?

 “In the initial 3

 Lengthen tissues, (Stretch) after sport.
 This helps limit muscle fibers sticking together (adhesions/ knots), and discourages the permanent shortening of over contracted tissues.
 Gently warm-up before sport and stretch at the end of your warm down.
 Would you drive your car hard on a cold morning just after starting it?
 Your body needs the same care.
 Gentle warm up.
 Train.
 Warm down and static mindful stretching.
 Avoid stretching before strength as our muscles are weakened for up to 2 hours after stretching, see Scand J 2012 Research

-If weightlifting is for you, then consider slowing down the lift in the positive (shortening/ concentric), and in the negative (lengthening / eccentric) phases, this reduces the stress on the muscle and tendon, while not reducing the intensity of the lift, as slowing the movement means you hold the weight for longer.
+If weightlifting is for you, and for your health it should be, especially if your are injured, then consider slowing down the lift in the positive (shortening/ concentric), and in the negative (lengthening / eccentric) phases, this reduces the stress on the muscle and tendon, while not reducing the intensity of the lift, as slowing the movement means you hold the weight for longer.

 Consider broadening the methods of training, add variety to stimulate your body even more and allow extra recovery in-between workouts.